Home Healthcare FAQs, Information & Answers

 Can I hire the caregivers directly that Neighbors NY sends to my home?

 No. We ask all clients to sign a service agreement in which they agree not to hire our caregivers.
 We are not an employment agency, and we work extremely hard to recruit, train, and retain the best caregivers.
-If you were to hire caregivers directly, ours or other people, you would incur all liability and would be responsible for ensuring that the caregivers federal and state taxes and other employment taxes are paid properly and on time.
+If you were to hire our caregivers directly, you would incur all liability as outlined in the service agreement and would be responsible for ensuring that the caregiver's federal and state taxes and other employment taxes are paid properly and on time.

 Mom needs help and cannot be left alone.
 Is an assisted living or nursing home facility the only option?